m31wayfarer/test-interactivestandard/README.md

 <h2>Test Assignment for Android Developer</h2>
 <br/>
-You are required to develop a mobile application for Android using Kotlin or Java.
+You are required to develop a mobile application for Android using Kotlin.
 The application should request a certain number of coordinate points (x, y) from a server, and then display the received response in the form of a table and a graph.
 <br/>